playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-fundamentals/posts/ffg-fundamentals-dynamic-html/index.md

 Inside our `@for`, `$index` may not seem like it is being defined; however, Angular declares it whenever you attempt to utilize `@for` under the hood.
 Assigning it to a template variable using `let` allows you to use it as the index of the looped item.

-Likewise, there may be some questions as to what `track: "identity"` is doing.
+Likewise, there may be some questions as to what `track: file` is doing.
 [We'll answer this in our next section: "Keys"](#keys)

 ## Vue